 4. Ja Jaroenchai

 Ja Jaroenchai is a restaurant that specializes in Thai Chinese food.
 Like Ran Lab Sanam Keela and Lu Lam, I learned about this place from eatingthaifood.com.
 I read that some of their most famous dishes include pad makua sawuy, which is a dish of stir-fried eggplant with minced pork.
 We wanted to get the pad yod on tandawan moo krob as well, which is stir-fried sunflower sprouts with crispy pork belly, but they were out of the sprouts so they substituted it with bok choy instead.
 Both dishes were very tasty.

 Ja Jaroenchai is a popular restaurant about a block away from the Clock Tower.

-Expect to Pay: Around THB 60 a plate
+Estimated to Spend: Around THB 60 a plate

 5. Chiang Rai Night Bazaar